enedostupov/django_url_shortener/README.md

 3. Includes comprehensive test coverage to ensure reliability.

 # Areas for Enhancement and Proposed Solutions:
+0. This is not a production ready solution.
-0. Storing user password and secret keys information in settings and Docker Compose files is not secure.
-It's essential to relocate this information to a more secure environment.
+   I use django dev server to run app.
+Storing user password and secret keys information in settings and Docker Compose files is not secure as well.
+It's essential to relocate this information to a more secure environment and use something lke Gunicorn to run application.
 1. Caching Absence at /shortener/ Endpoint:
    Solution: Implementing a caching layer, such as Redis, could significantly enhance performance.
 This layer would first attempt to retrieve the short URL from the cache before defaulting to a PostgreSQL query if not found.
 Additionally, incorporating a background process to increment the query count would optimize efficiency further.
 2. Caching Absence at /shortener/top Endpoint: